nuvibit/nuvibit.com/content/english/blog/cloud-foundation-map.md

 ![img](images/blog/cloud-foundation-map/sample-security.png)

-> The **Cloud Workload Development Teams** can rely on centrally provided cloud capabilities offered by the **Cloud Foundation**.
+> The **Cloud Workload Development Teams** can rely on centrally provisioned cloud capabilities offered by the **Cloud Foundation**.

 ## Nuvibit Cloud Foundation Capability Map

-Further zooming in to the **Core Domains** of the **Cloud Foundation** leads to this **Capability Map**:
+Further magnification of the **Cloud Foundation Core Domains** leads to this **Capability Map**:

 ![img](images/blog/cloud-foundation-map/cloud-capability-map-highres.png)

-Each **Foundation Capability** consists of technical part and a fulfillment part.
-A **Foundation Capability** is owned by one Foundation Capability Team (one Foundation Capability Team can be responsible for multiple **Foundation Capabilities** - e.g. the corporate AWS Foundation Security Team is responsible for the whole **Foundation Security & Governance Domain**).
+Each **Foundation Capability** consists of a technical part and a fulfillment part.
+A **Foundation Capability** is owned by one Foundation Capability Team (a Foundation Capability Team can be responsible for multiple **Foundation Capabilities** - for example, the AWS Foundation Security Team is responsible for the entire **Foundation Security & Governance Domain**).

-The **Nuvibit Cloud Foundation Capability Map** is based on the [Cloud Operating Model AWS whitepaper](https://d1.awsstatic.com/whitepapers/building-a-cloud-operating-model.pdf 'AWS Whitepaper') and the [AWS Cloud Adoption Framework](https://docs.aws.amazon.com/whitepapers/latest/overview-aws-cloud-adoption-framework/foundational-capabilities.html) and implements their main principles.
+The **Nuvibit Cloud Foundation Capability Map** is based on the [Cloud Operating Model AWS whitepaper](https://d1.awsstatic.com/whitepapers/building-a-cloud-operating-model.pdf 'AWS Whitepaper') and the [AWS Cloud Adoption Framework](https://docs.aws.amazon.com/whitepapers/latest/overview-aws-cloud-adoption-framework/foundational-capabilities.html) and implements their key principles.

-Nuvibit is specialized in introducing the **Core Capabilities** of a **Cloud Foundation** to companies.
+Nuvibit specializes in providing **Cloud Foundation Capabilities** to organizations.

-We will tailor our Foundation Core Terraform modules to your needs and enable you to serve the **Foundation Capabilities** to your **Cloud Workload Development Teams** in a high maturity.
+We will tailor our **Foundation Blueprint** to your needs and enable you to deliver **Foundation Capabilities** to your **Cloud Workload Development Teams** with a high level of maturity.

-**[Contact](/contact/ 'Contact us for more information!')** us for further details.
+**[Get in touch](/contact/ 'Contact us for more information!')** with us for further details.